 There are some books that become rooted in our collective memory, spanning decades or centuries, and are beloved by a whole new generation of children over and over again.
-These 13 classic stories (listed in chronological order) about dogs and the humans who care for them may kick off a lifelong love of dogs for the little ones in your life.
+These 13 classic dog books for kids (listed in chronological order of release) may kick off a lifelong love of dogs for your family.

 “The Call of the Wild,” Jack London